-Is your business model based partly or entirely on the distribution of events, training, rentals, consulting, holiday, health and wellness offers, webinars etc.?
-WooCommerce Bookings enhances the shop system with features for appointment-based services.
-This includes modules for event planning (picture: © WooCommerce):
+Your business model is based in whole or in part on the sale of events, training, rentals, consulting, vacation, health and wellness offers, webinars, etc.?
+WooCommerce Bookings extends the shop system with functions for appointment-based services.
+Including modules for event planning (Image: © WooCommerce):

 Your customers can specify their preferred dates and you display free and blocked slots.
 Bookings are made by days, hours or even minutes.
 You can assign individual sessions or group appointments and restrict the minimum or maximum number of participants.

 Offer discounts for teams, early booking and for certain target groups.
 Or demand higher prices on weekends or at certain busy times.
 This plugin even supports different time zones if your customers book from abroad.
 You decide how bookings are confirmed, or if and how reservations can be canceled.
 Appointment reminders can be sent automatically by email.